croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 The combination of these modules will provide you with a working project to deploy a Data Grid, load/compile/remove rules from DRL files, execute rules from a one-off process and/or expose them as JSON Restful Web Service.

-Letâ€™s review each module to understand their code and patterns.
+Let's review each module to understand their code and patterns.

 ## Common Module

 The main purpose of this module is to define the data-model for the entire Data Grid.
 The data-model includes a [POJO]({{%currentjavaurl%}}/pojo-overview.html) representation of Facts, Drools Rules, Knowledge Packages, KnowledgeBases, etc.

 Facts are representations of business entities which will be referenced in either or both the condition and consequence of rules.
-In order for client applications to dynamically create rules they must first define Facts which will be loaded into a KnowledgeBaseâ€™s Working Memory before Rules execution can occur.
+In order for client applications to dynamically create rules they must first define Facts which will be loaded into a KnowledgeBase's Working Memory before Rules execution can occur.
 Therefore the Fact POJO must be created and deployed with the Space module before new dynamic rules can be compiled and executed using them as a reference.

 The integration between Drools and XAP is represented as the [Space Class]({{%currentjavaurl%}}/pojo-support.html) called KnowledgeBaseWrapper.
 This object will store a KnowledgeBase in the Data Grid along with all of its compiled content (i.e. rules, definitions, globals, fact types, etc.).
-Therefore it is a wrapper of the Drools Production/Working Memory which is enhanced with the routing capabilities of a Space class along with additional attributes compensating for the KnowledgeBaseâ€™s lack of transparency.
+Therefore it is a wrapper of the Drools Production/Working Memory which is enhanced with the routing capabilities of a Space class along with additional attributes compensating for the KnowledgeBase's lack of transparency.

 The remaining POJOs are meant to be informative tools for management and governance purposes.
 Their role is to provide the user with metadata type information about the contents of KnowledgeBase without having to execute operations against the actual objects.